learn-co-curriculum/sinatra-activerecord-associations-join-tables/README.md

 By now, you're familiar with the basic ActiveRecord associations: `has_many` and `belongs_to`.
 But how would you handle an e-commerce site?
 If you think about the models, there would be a `User` class and an `Item` class, which would contain all the items a user could buy.
 A user could select to purchase many items, so your first instinct might be to store `user_id` as a column of the `Items` table.
 But with an online store, many many users could select to buy the same item, so you would need to store more than one `user_id`.
 Clearly that option wouldn't work.
 Basically, we're dealing with a man-to-many relationship.
 A user can have many items, and an item can belong to many users.

-This is where `Join Tables` come to play, with the `has_many :through` association, which is used for .
+This is where **Join Tables** come to play, with the `has_many :through` association, which is used for object associations where more than one object can own many objects of the same class.

+In the owner and pet `has_many` and `belongs_to` relationship, we store the `owner_id` on the `pets` table.
+We use the foreign key to store our relationship .

 A join table is a table that only has two columns.
 To keep up with the online store example, this table would contain a `user_id` and `item_id`.
+Each row in this table would contain a user's ID and an item's ID.
+We call this join table `user_items`.
+The `has_many :through` is always the singular and in first part of the join table name, and the `belongs_to` portion of the relationship is pluralized in the second part of the table name.

 ### Migrations